soranoo/next-google-adsense/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 If you want to contribute code, please fork the repository and submit a pull request.

-Before you open a pull request, please make sure that you run `npm run dev:test` or `npm run test` to make sure the code run as expected.
+Before you open a pull request, please make sure that you run `npm run dev:test` to make sure the code run as expected.

 ## 📝 License